Michael Brown (The Left Banke, Montage, Stories and The Beckies)

 About Us (1973), ***1/2

-like.
-As opposed to other groups, Stories decided to use the
+actual production.
+Stories decided to use the

 Beatles more as a stepping stone rather than a blueprint, and in